salat/salat/README.md

 Salat publishes snapshots and releases to OSS Sontatype.

-Please remove all references to `repo.novus.com` from your build files.
-After 0.0.8, Salat will be hosted exclusively by Sonatype.

-## Scala 2.11 support

-_Pending Casbah release built for 2.11_ [ETA 23 April 2014](https://groups.google.com/forum/#!topic/mongodb-casbah-users/KtxWk-XpCcM)

 ## Stable Release

 Available for Scala 2.10 and 2.9.3 (this will be the last release with 2.9 support).
 Based on Casbah 2.7.0.